hunter479/EpitechProject/README.md

 # EpitechProject
-This is all my epitech school project first to third year.
+These are all my EPITECH school projects from the first to the third year.